Ombrulla - home

 Open APIs & Enterprise Connectors

-PETRAN integrates with CMMS/EAM, EHS, HRIS, and messaging platforms to sync safety data across systems.
-It enables bidirectional flow-pushing safety events to enterprise tools and validating worker access using training and certification data.
+PETRAN integrates with CMMS, EAM, EHS, HRIS, and messaging platforms to keep safety data synchronised across the enterprise.
+Bidirectional flow pushes safety events to enterprise tools and validates worker access using live training and certification data.

 Hardware Supported: Device-Agnostic, Protocol-Agnostic

-• PETRAN abstracts devices and protocols so organisations can combine best-of-breed wearables, tags, gateways, and fixed sensors without lock-in to a single hardware vendor.
-Existing device investments are protected.
-ATEX and IECEx certified variants are available for all major device types for deployment in hazardous areas (Zone 1/2, Division 1/2).
+• PETRAN abstracts devices and protocols so enterprises can combine best-of-breed wearables, tags, gateways, and fixed sensors without locking into a single hardware vendor.
+Existing device investments are preserved, and ATEX and IECEx-certified variants are available across major device categories for deployment in hazardous areas (Zone 1/2, Division 1/2).

-Passive/active RFID for access control, tool tracking, and permit validation at zone gates.
-Low cost per tag, long read range for gate-based access systems.
-Suitable for non-precision zone-level tracking.
+Passive and active RFID for access control, tool tracking, and permit validation at zone gates.
+Low cost per tag and long read range make it ideal for gate-based access systems and non-precision, zone-level tracking.

 RFID icon